PayThePizzo/Laska-2077/README.md

 # Laska 2077

 This project was made for our Introduction to Programming course.
 It represents a digital mini-version of the famous tablegame, Lasca.
 Plus, it is inspired from THAT new futuristic game featuring Keanu Reeves.

 Check out the official site of the game, here: http://www.lasca.org/

-The rules for this game are to be found inside the game and many reminders are thrown whenever a player violates them.

 ### Credits